 The City of Wenatchee has three seasonal watercourses that drain the canyons on the east slope of Mission Ridge into the City of Wenatchee’s urban area.
 These natural drainages are called No. 1 Canyon Drain, No. 2 Canyon Drain and Dry Gulch.
 They allow rainwater and snowmelt to drain from the canyons to the Columbia River.
-Even though these natural drainages flow through the City of Wenatchee they are seperate from the City's urban stormwater system.
+Even though these natural drainages flow through the City of Wenatchee they are separate from the City's urban stormwater system.

 In October 2014, the Chelan County Public Works Department completed construction on a 1.5 acre flood control facility within No. 1 Canyon.
 The three basin facility was designed to provide increased retention time during high Canyon flows to allow for infiltration and holding of runoff.
 As a result, a portion of the water within the No. 1 Canyon drainage is slowed down before it reaches the City of Wenatchee.
 The County's newly implemented Flood Control Zone District is continuing to investigate other opportunities, similar to this facility, in both Canyons above the City.

 The No. 1 Canyon Stormwater Facility in the fall of 2014

 The City of Wenatchee does clean and maintain the portions of the canyon drains that are under public roads.
 The remainder of the canyon drainages are located on private property and the maintenance is the responsibility of the property owners.

 - Debris and yard waste dumped into the ditch